AideenM12/Joyce-English-School-MS4/README.md

 ## Features left to implement
 The scope of this project was quite large at its inception and decisions had to be made to sacrifice certain content and features in order to meet the submission deadline.
 The following features will be explored and implemented at a later date:

 * A Who We Are page was a potential feature in which users would be able to find out more information about the staff of the school along with the teacher's academic credentials and work experience.
-All this data would be contained in it's own model which would be modified when necessary by the site administrator through the site management tab and in the admin view.
+All this data would be contained in its own model which would be modified when necessary by the site administrator through the site management tab and in the admin view.

 * At the moment the site does not contain a quantity increment/decrement feature.
 The reason it currently does not exist is that at a later stage users who are purchasing a course for another person will be able to submit information about the student who is taking part in a specific course.
 The goal behind this particular feature is to allow business owners and employers to submit information about their staff when purchasing numerous courses in a single payment.
-It will also allow parent's to submit information about their children when purchasing a course for their child.
+It will also allow parents to submit information about their children when purchasing a course for their child.
 These quantity and forms features will be built in tandem so that the quantity feature will generate the correct amount of student information forms so that the school can easily build class timetables with the data that has been submitted by the user.

-* Another potential feature was a calendar app which allow user's to sign up for individual one-to-one online lessons.
-This app would function in a similar manner to calendly where the user books a time slot and makes a payment for a single lesson to accommodate users with busy an unpredictable schedules.
-The feasability of this particular feature will be explored in depth at a later stage but at the time of submission it was not a viable option due to time constraints and the developer's current skill set.
+* Another potential feature was a calendar app which allow users to sign up for individual one-to-one online lessons.
+This app would function in a similar manner to calendly where the user books a time slot and makes a payment for a single lesson to accommodate users with busy and unpredictable schedules.
+The feasibility of this particular feature will be explored in depth at a later stage but at the time of submission it was not a viable option due to time constraints and the developer's current skill set.